danmarma-okta/okta.github.io/_source/_docs/api/resources/trusted-origins.md

 Returns an empty object.

-Passing an invalid Trusted Origin ID returns a `404 Not Found` status code with error code `E0000007`.
+Passing an invalid trusted origin ID returns a `404 Not Found` status code with error code `E0000007`.

 ## Trusted Origin Model
 {: #trusted-origin-model }